-Purported Samsung Galaxy S IV leaks out again, high-quality photos and spec list in towAlex Wagner - Deputy Managing Editor, News Desk
+Purported Samsung Galaxy S IV leaks out again, high-quality photos and spec list in towAlex Wagner - Editorial Director of News and Content

 The Samsung Galaxy S IV countdown is now under the 24-hour mark, but that doesn't mean that we can't squeeze in one last leak before Sammy's big unveiling in New York City.
 The same purported Galaxy S IV that popped up in a set of images three days ago and then a video one day later is back again, but these latest photos are of a much higher quality than the previous shots.
 The phone itself looks just like it has in the past two leaks, sporting a Galaxy S III-like design, physical home button and center-mounted rear camera with a flash beneath it.
 Underneath the battery cover is a pair of SIM card slots.

 According to the report from Chinese site it168, the Galaxy S IV will feature a 4.99-inch 1080p display and 1.8GHz Exynos 5410 octa-core processor, which lines up with previous leaks.
 The site also claims that this GT-I9502 unit packs in a 13-megapixel camera, 2GB RAM, 16GB of built-in storage, a microSD card slot and a 2,600mAh battery, all packed into a body that measures 7.7mm thick and weighs in at 138g.
 To compare, the international GT-I9300 Galaxy S III is 8.6mm thick and weighs 133g.